777arc/textbook/content/doa.rst

 .. image:: ../_images/doa.svg
    :align: center
    :target: ../_images/doa.svg
+   :alt: Diagram showing direction of arrival (DOA) of a signal impinging on a uniformly spaced antenna array, showing boresight angle and distance between elements or apertures

 In this example a signal is coming in from the right side, so it's hitting the right-most element first.
 Let's calculate the delay between when the signal hits that first element and when it reaches the next element.
 We can do this by forming the following trig problem, try to visualize how this triangle was formed from the diagram above.
 The segment highlighted in red represents the distance the signal has to travel *after* it has reached the first element, before it hits the next one.

 .. image:: ../_images/doa_trig.svg
    :align: center
    :target: ../_images/doa_trig.svg
+   :alt: Trig associated with direction of arrival (DOA) of uniformly spaced array

 If you recall SOH CAH TOA, in this case we are interested in the "adjacent" side and we have the length of the hypotenuse (:math:`d`), so we need to use a cosine: